12 Things You Need to Know Before Buying A Second-Hand Boat

 Posted by:GJW Direct | Mar 26, 2019

 Buying a second hand boat has plenty of advantages over buying brand new – presuming it has been well looked after, any teething problems and niggling issues will have been sorted, like squeaky rigs and loose cleats.
-You can also get great value for money, but it’s still likely to be a big investment and there are some things you need to take extra care with when buying a used boat.
+You can also get great value for money, but it’s still likely to be a big investment and there are some things you need to take extra care with when buying a used motor yacht or boat.

 Here are 12 bits of advice we think you need to know before signing on any dotted line or handing over any cash.

 1. Ensure that the seller actually owns the boat.
 The last thing you want is to purchase a boat that wasn’t the vendor’s to sell.
 There could be outstanding unpaid mortgagees, boatyard charges or mooring fees that you will now be responsible for.
 Before signing anything, check that the boat hasn’t been reported as stolen and that the vendor has all of the relevant documentation to support their claim of ownership.
 Boats that are 20 years or older may not have a full set, but should still have a bill of sale and mooring receipts.

 Consider buying through a broker that’s a member of the Boat Retailers and Brokers Association (BRBA) or Association of Brokers and Yacht Agents (ABYA), as they have to provide relevant paperwork and offer more protection.
 As a general rule of thumb, the bigger the vessel, the more likely there’ll be a complicated ownership history.

 Boat title documentation (Bill of Sale, transferral of legal title)